Adults can't get better qualifications if we don't remove the barriers to education

-It’s brilliant to hear Alex Stevenson from the Learning & Work Institute talking about the importance of adult education, especially for essential skills like English and maths.
+It’s brilliant to hear Alex Stevenson (@LWalexs) from @LearnWorkUK talking about the importance of adult education, especially for essential skills like English and maths.

 It is a sad fact that around one in five young people leave education without basic qualifications.